pkong97/mma-predictor/README.md

 # MMA FIGHT PREDICTOR
-**Refer to workflow.ipynb for a detailed breakdown on my workflow for this project**
+**Refer to workflow.ipynb for a detailed breakdown on my workflow for this project.**

 Mixed Martial Arts is a very unpredictable sport.
 There exists a large number of variables from stemming from the multitude of styles and attacks allowed in the sport.
 So I've created this mma-predictor to try and make sense of all the chaos and hopefully glimpse into the future!